-EFRAG understands the IASB's arguments for limiting the temporary exemption from applying IFRS 9 at reporting entity level.
-However, EFRAG believes that ensuring no breach in level playing field in the insurance sector is paramount.
-In Appendix 1 we recommend how internal transfers should be accounted for in order to best avoid earnings management and why, in our view, the temporary breach in the uniformity of accounting policies is acceptable in the circumstances when the temporary exemption from applying IFRS 9 is applied below reporting entity level.
-Whilst we acknowledge it is not ideal, in our view it is the price to pay not only to avoid breaching the level playing field in the insurance sector but also to avoid capturing in the temporary exemption from applying IFRS 9 some material banking activities.
+EFRAG considers that having a level playing field in the insurance sector wherever it is relevant is important.
+In the Appendix we recommend how internal transfers should be accounted for in order to best avoid earnings management and why, in our view, the temporary breach in the uniformity of accounting policies is acceptable in the circumstances when the temporary exemption from applying IFRS 9 is applied below a mixed group reporting entity level.
+Whilst we acknowledge it is not ideal, in our view it is the price to pay in order to allow a playing field as level as possible in the insurance sector, whilst acknowledging that a perfect level playing field will not and cannot be obtained, even with our proposals.
+It is also to avoid capturing banking activities that are material at the reporting entity level in the temporary exemption from applying IFRS 9.